What’s up with all the hype around Ape Coin? Is yet another meme coin being born or is it something different this time?

 The biggest difference between Yuga and Larva is that Yuga is way more valuable.
-They have 100% gross margin from royalties: they own 5% of every Bored Ape.
+They have a 100% gross margin from royalties: they own 5% of every Bored Ape.
 So whatever commerce arises from Bored Apes they get 5%.
 Imagine every time a Bored Ape trades on Open Sea (largest NFT marketplace) they get 5%.
-This means that Yuga Labs has a multibillion dollar valuation: $4Bn to be precise.
-At this valuation they were able to raise $450Mn from VCs and buy Larva Labs’s stock of punks as well as the rights to their intellectual property.
+This means that Yuga Labs has a multibillion-dollar valuation: $4Bn to be precise.
+At this valuation, they were able to raise $450Mn from VCs and buy Larva Labs’s stock of punks as well as the rights to their intellectual property.

-The fundraise was led by a16z (the Andreessen Horowitz venture capital company) and included Animoca Brands and others.
+The fundraiser was led by a16z (the Andreessen Horowitz venture capital company) and included Animoca Brands and others.
 These are big names.

 6/10.
 The leaked slide deck about Ape Coin

 Shortly after the sale, a Yuga Labs deck “accidentally leaked”.
 Given the quality and completeness of the slide deck many view this as a PR stunt.
-Wether it was a genuine leak or not the results is that it helped with publicity.
+Whether it was a genuine leak or not the result is that it helped with publicity.